Kristine Buenafe

 Since finishing her Master’s degree, Tin has worked closely with Professor Richardson and Associate Professor Dunn to develop methods that could be used by conservation practitioners to transition to more climate-smart spatial planning approaches.
 She’s done this by prioritising protection on climate refugia.
 This approach has been used in workshops involving the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) and the Norwegian Government on spatial planning for the Weddell Sea in the Southern Ocean, which Tin, along with members of the MME lab, was part of.
 She’s also been modelling historical larvae distributions of several pelagic fish species using machine learning techniques, which can hopefully be useful to fisheries.

-Tin is now a PhD student in the School of Earth and Environmental Sciences, under the supervision of both Professor Richardson and Associate Professor Dunn.
+Tin is now a PhD student in the School of the Environment, under the supervision of both Professor Richardson and Associate Professor Dunn.
 She wishes to continue her work on climate change and spatial planning by taking it a step further and developing ways of designing more connected, climate-smart protected area networks.